F. W. Woolworth’s Vision Of The Woolworth Building on Public Square Was Much Different

 The display windows of the new store present an appearance surpassed by no other in the Woolworth organization, said Mr. F. J. Wekesser (a former employee of the Bush, Bull and Roth store in Watertown, now a member of the executive committee of the Woolworth company).
 Only the finest gold leaf is used in them as the background.

-In the years after Woolworth Co.’s departure of the Woolworth building, it has been home to several chain stores including Rite-Aid and CVS over the years.
-During that time, the building gradually deteriorate until it became necessary for costly expenditures to not only prevent it from being lost, but preserve it for future generations.
+In the years after Woolworth Co.’s departure, it has been home to several chain stores including Rite-Aid and CVS.
+During that time, the building gradually deteriorated until it became necessary for costly expenditures to prevent it from being lost and preserve it for future generations.

-In the fall of 2013, a $17 million project began to rehabilitate, renovate and restore the landmark building.
-According to The Times, the project’s funding came from a multitude of sources including private investment, state Homes and Communities Renewal housing tax credits, a $2.5 million Restore NY grant and other state funding.
+In the fall of 2013, a $17 million project began to rehabilitate, renovate, and restore the landmark building.
+According to The Times, the project’s funding came from multiple sources including private investment, state Homes and Communities Renewal housing tax credits, a $2.5 million Restore NY grant, and other state funding.

 The building would be converted into mix-usage, with 11,000 sq. ft. of office and retail space on the ground floor and residential units comprising the bulk of floors two through six.
-The units would amount to 35 one-bedroom unites and 15 two-bedroom units.
-In January of 2015, the work would be completed a single day ahead of schedule and under budget.
-A tour of invited guests would draw accolades printed in The Times—
+The units would amount to 35 one-bedroom units and 15 two-bedroom units.
+In January 2015, the work would be completed a single day ahead of schedule and under budget.
+A tour of guests drew accolades printed in The Times—

 Many of the tour mentioned that the corner apartment —the first one rented—has a great view of Public Square, especially of the city’s lights and decorations during the holidays.